 Choosing the Best Grass Type

-Choose a fine fescue (Festuca spp.) variety for planting around tree roots or directly under a tree.
+Choose a fine fescue (Festuca spp., USDA zones 3-7) cultivar for planting around tree roots or directly under a tree.
 Unlike many types of grass, fine fescues tolerate shade and don't need much fertilizer or water.
 This means they should survive even when the much hungrier and thirstier tree roots absorb most of the moisture and nutrients from the soil.
-According to Seedland, fine fescues also tolerate slightly acidic soils, making them ideal for planting under pine trees too.

 Despite its reputation as a low-maintenance grass, you should still plan to fertilize fine fescue when planting it around tree roots and to water it during drought-like conditions.
 Although the tree will steal most of the water and fertilizer, this extra pampering ensures the grass gets what it needs to grow lush and match the rest of your lawn.
 Apply a balanced NPK fertilizer in the spring and fall, or test the soil to determine which nutrients are lacking.